ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 Fedora has a short life-cycle of just 6 months.
 However, Fedora, and consequently ZoneMinder, is available on armv7 architecture.
 Rejoice, Raspberry Pi users!

-If you desire newer packages than what it available in RHEL and CentOS, then you should consider using Fedora.
+If you desire newer packages than what is available in RHEL or CentOS, you should consider using Fedora.

 Zmrepo – A ZoneMinder RPM Repository
 ------------------------------------